Students with Disabilities - How To Apply for a Disability Accommodation

 charged housing rates that are consistent with the housing that they are assigned.

 - Will I be able to select my roommates even though I have an approved housing accommodation?
-The Office of Residence Life will attempt to honor roommate requests but the
+The Office of Residential & First-Year Programs will attempt to honor roommate requests but the

 ability to do so and the placement of the students will be based on the need to meet the documented student accommodation.